5 min read

 • A learning engine that updates automatically when you correct a term, so the same mistake never happens twice.

-If you use Cursor or Windsurf, Willow reads your open files and learns class names, function names, and variable references directly from your codebase.
+If you use Cursor or Windsurf on Mac or Windows, Willow Voice reads your open files and learns class names, function names, and variable references directly from your codebase.
 Say handleAuthRedirect out loud and it lands correctly.

 Why Enterprise Teams Need Secure Voice Dictation for Code Reviews

-Reviewing proprietary code out loud introduces a real question: where does that audio go?
-Apple's built-in dictation and Wispr Flow weren't built with enterprise security requirements in mind.
-When you're narrating internal architecture decisions, authentication logic, or payment system tradeoffs, that context shouldn't sit on a third-party server.
+Reviewing proprietary code out loud raises a real question: where does that audio go?
+When you're narrating internal architecture decisions, authentication logic, or payment system tradeoffs, that context needs to stay private, not processed by a server you don't control.

 Speed Up Your Code Reviews with Willow Voice Dictation